 Each league will hold a pre-season meeting prior to the beginning of the 2016 league play.

 All league members must be EWGA members in good standing.

 All league members are expected to conduct themselves appropriately on the golf course.
 Players are expected to follow all local rules and rules of behavior including Dress Code.

 EWGA chapters operate with the goal to provide an opportunity for women to play golf in a supportive environment.
-If you have any concerns or questions, please speak to your league captain or Anne Ketchum at firstname.lastname@example.org.
+If you have any concerns or questions, please speak to your league captain or the league director, Samantha Winters at firstname.lastname@example.org.